 Virtual Sports Move To The Computer

-There are numerous reasons why Burgeson's virtual baseball game didn't catch on, up to and including the fact that it was played on computers that cost around $900,000 in today's money.
-The point isn't that they became popular, however, but rather that the basis was put in place that would later be used to dictate the manner in which all virtual sports would be played out.
+There are numerous reasons why Burgeson’s virtual baseball game didn’t catch on, up to and including the fact that it was played on computers that cost around $900,000 in today’s money.
+The point isn’t that they became popular, however, but rather that the foundations were laid that would later be used to dictate the manner in which all virtual sports would be played out.

 The Internet Changes Everything

-Bookmaking was a well-established thing online by the mid-2000s, offering bookies a decent income stream alongside their high street shops.
-The development of sports-based computer games alongside this soon led to bookmakers offering punters the ability to bet on virtual version of the sports they loved.
+Bookmaking was well-established online by the mid-2000s, offering bookies a decent additional income stream alongside their high street shops.
+The development of sports-based computer games alongside this soon led to bookmakers offering punters the ability to bet on virtual versions of the sports they loved.

-It's unclear which betting company became the first to offer virtual sports betting to customers, but the one thing that is clear is that it soon became a popular thing to offer punters.
+It’s unclear which betting company became the first to offer virtual sports betting to customers, but the one thing that is clear is that it soon became a popular option for punters.
 As the 2010s turned into the 2020s and computer graphics and algorithms improved, so too did the quality of games being offered to bettors by virtually every online bookmaker around.

 What Is Virtual Sports Betting?